-- Experience with, and past success in, conducting outreach regarding government programs and resources, particularly providing resources and directing services (such as ACP application assistance) and education to people of color, persons with disabilities, persons who live in rural or Tribal areas, and others who are or have been historically underserved, marginalized, or adversely affected by persistent poverty or inequality. - Existing, trusted relationships with the communities that grant applicants expect to target (e.g., as "trusted messengers"), or the ability to readily establish those relationships, particularly relationships with people of color, persons with disabilities, persons who live in rural or Tribal areas, and others who are or have been historically underserved, marginalized, or adversely affected by persistent poverty or inequality. - Familiarity with the ACP and experience with or knowledge of bridging digital disparities and connectivity issues. - Experience with or capability of providing multilingual outreach, including American Sign Language. - Whether an applicant proposes a cost-share or cost match.
-Note: This information will be used as a tie breaker during the funding determination process.
+- as ACP application assistance) and education to people of color, persons with disabilities, persons who live in rural or Tribal areas, and others who are or have been historically underserved, marginalized, or adversely affected by persistent poverty or inequality. - Existing, trusted relationships with the communities that grant applicants expect to target (e.g., as "trusted messengers"), or the ability to readily establish those relationships, particularly relationships with people of color, persons with disabilities, persons who live in rural or Tribal areas, and others who are or have been historically underserved, marginalized, or adversely affected by persistent poverty or inequality. - Experience with or capability of providing multilingual outreach, including American Sign Language, as applicable.